 Research and Inquire Specifically About Fee Structure

-If you find a financial planner or adviser through another resource, be sure to ask them directly about their cost structure.
+If you find a financial planner or advisor through another resource, be sure to ask them directly about their cost structure.
 If you’re determined to work with a fee-only financial planner, we recommend starting with an online database such as NAPFA.org, which makes it easy to limit your search by cost structure.

 About Modera Financial Planners